 "Confidence isn't walking into a room with your nose in the air, thinking you are better than everyone else; it's walking into a room and not having to compare yourself to anyone in the first place." -Anonymous

-The other day I was asked “Have you always been this self-confident?
-Do you ever doubt yourself?”
-I was somewhat taken aback by these questions as I don't typically think of myself as confident.
-My current life activities consists of family, life coaching, counseling, writing, teaching at a university and college, hosting a podcast, giving lectures, and speaking at conferences.
+The other day I was asked, "Have you always had this confidence?"
+I was somewhat taken aback by the question as I don't typically think of myself as having confidence.
+My current life activities consist of family, life coaching, writing, teaching at a university and college, hosting a podcast, giving lectures, and speaking at conferences.
 I keep myself active, but I enjoy all that I do.
-Is my enjoyment the self-confidence people see in me?
+Is my enjoyment in what I do the confidence people see in me?

-Self-confidence is defined as a feeling of trust in one's abilities and talents, yet this definition presupposes that I have an awareness of my abilities and talents.
-I feel this is the reason why many people lack self-confidence; they don't recognize their own abilities and therefore wrongly assume that they are unable, or incapable, of performing a task.
-Actually, I just described myself.
+Confidence is defined as a feeling of trust in one's abilities and talents.
+Yet, this definition presupposes that I have an awareness of my skills and talents.
+I feel this is the reason…Write comment (0 Comments)

 To find hope and to keep hope are essential to living a happy and peaceful life.
 Yet most of us know what it’s like to live a life devoid of hope.
 A life where nothing seems to be going our way, and no one seems to understand.
 The encouraging “you’ll snap out of it,” or “sleep it off,” or, my favorite, “just get over it,” is not at all helpful.
 If only it were that easy to overcome the feeling of hopelessness.